Pylons/deform/docs/basics.rst

 In this chapter, we'll walk through basic usage of Deform to render a form, and capture and validate input.

-The steps one must take to cause a form to be renderered and subsequently be ready to accept form submission input are:
+The steps a developer must take to cause a form to be renderered and subsequently be ready to accept form submission input are:

 - Define a schema